Burrus James Hales

 He was posted to the base depot B. E. F. France on 26th July 1916, he was rationed up to and for that day.
 Order was part 2 No. 171 issued by W. L. Stephenson, 2/Lieut. & acting Adjutant, 2/1st Hunts.
 Cyclist Battalion.
 The order was issued at Well Camp, Alford, Lincs. at 8-00 p.m., 28th July 1916.
 At this time he was a private in C. company of the 2/1st H.C.B.

-Burrus Hales had an elder brother, Fred Hales who was his elder brother.
+Burrus Hales had an elder brother, Frederick Hales.
 Fred, the eldest child of the family, also served in WW1, but we can't prove if he was a Cyclist or not.
-We do know that Fred survived the war, returned to Wistow after the war until 1957 and may have been awarded the Croix-de-Guerre at Vimy Ridge in 1917 or 1918.
+We do know that Fred survived the war, returned to Wistow after the war until 1957 and may have been awarded the ‘Decoration Militaireat Vimy Ridge in 1917 or 1918.

 Burrus name is also on a plaque on the wall in Wistow Church.
 His name is also recorded on Bay 7 of the Arras Memorial - Faubourg D' Amiens Cemetery, Pas de Calais, France.